Therapists for Veterans in Arkansas

 +10

 I am a straight-forward but empathic therapist, who also appreciates the same from her clients.
 I also believe in the social work mission of starting where the client is, so sessions are based upon that analogy.
 I have experience in many areas, including hospital, foster care, group homes, forensics, Veterans, home health, etc. I received my Masters of Social Science Administration from Case Western Reserve Univerity, and my Doctorate of Psychology from California Southern University.
 Although I have a doctorate degree, my scope of practice does not fall under psychological testing, pharmacological practices, nor community services.
-I only do individual therapy so if you need case management (such as letters), family/couples therapy, psychologicial testing, or medication, please refer to those licensed or practicing in those areas of expertise.
+I only do individual therapy so if you need case management (such as letters), family/couples therapy, psychologicial testing, or medication, please refer to those licensed or practicing in those areas.

 VirtualAvailable